 The next step would be to make sure that you are using the latest version of Google Chrome on your computer.

-Open Chrome Browser > click on 3-dots menu icon > hoover mouse on Help and click on About Google Chrome.
+2. Click on 3-dots menu icon > Hoover mouse over Help and click on About Google Chrome.

-On the next screen, allow Google Chrome to check and apply the updates (if available).
+3. On the next screen, wait for Google Chrome to check and apply updates (if available).

 3. Clear Browser Cache